Charlie Chaplin Filmography Continued

 the Pilgrim's true intentions are revealed, rather than arresting him,

-border and takes off, leaving him stranded between warring bandit
+the border and takes off, leaving him stranded

 Cast